 Down Payments: How They Work, How Much to Pay

-When you buy expensive items with debt, you typically need to make a down payment to cover a portion of the purchase price.
+When you buy expensive items with a loan, you often need to make a down payment to cover a portion of the purchase price.
 That initial payment is often critical for getting approved, and it can affect your borrowing costs throughout the life of your loan.
-As a result, it’s wise to understand how down payments work and choose the right payment amount.
+As a result, it’s wise to understand how down payments work so you can choose the right down payment amount.

 What Is a Down Payment?

-Down payments are often, but not always, part of a loan.
-When you see “zero down” offers, no down payment is required.
+Down payments are often, but not always, part of obtaining a loan.
+For example, when you see “zero down” offers on vehicles, no down payment is required.
 Some home loans don't require a down payment either.
 However, it is sometimes wise to make a down payment even when you don’t have to.
-The down payment often covers a meaningful percentage of the total purchase price (such as 20 percent).
-You pay off the remainder of the loan over time with regular installment payments—unless you pay the loan off early with a large prepayment or by refinancing.
+The down payment often covers a meaningful percentage of the total purchase price (such as 20%).
+You pay off the remainder of the loan over time with regular installment payments unless you pay the loan off early with a large payment or by refinancing.

 For example, you buy a house for $200,000.
 You have saved $40,000 for this purpose, so you bring a cashier’s check for a $40,000 down payment (which is 20% of the purchase price) when you close on your home loan.
 As a result, you’ll only borrow $160,000, which you can pay off with a 30-year mortgage.

 You can often choose how large of a down payment to make, and the decision is not always easy.
 Some people believe bigger is always better, while others prefer to keep down payments as small as possible.
 You need to evaluate the pros and cons and decide for yourself.

 The Pros of a Larger Down Payment